 If an order for medical support is already in place, CSS is required to enforce the medical support provision in the order.

-In order for Medicaid eligibility to be established, the client is required to cooperate with the local CSS agency to:
+In order for Medicaid eligibility to be established, the custodial parent (CP) is required to cooperate with the local CSS agency to:

 1. Identify and locate the parent of any child for whom assistance is requested;